AnasMulhi/IMDB_Movies_DA_Batch1/README.md

 # Objective
-we make many plots and relation for this data by using python such as:
+we will  make many plots and relations for this data by using python such as:

 - Movies with highest Gross
 - Distributions of IMBD movies from 1920 -2018